smodnix/smodnix.github.io/about.markdown

 # About me

 I'm Ilkin Qasimov, also known as smodnix.
-I am a guy interested in web application security by heart with a passion for web development.
+I passionate about web application security.

 I also love labs/wargames, so here are some I have completed: